Fluctuation Dynamo in a Collisionless, Weakly Magnetized Plasma: Method of Solution

 The first simulation has $\betaio=10^6$ and $L/\rhoio=16$, and focuses on the early production of pressure anisotropy, its regulation by kinetic instabilities, the consequent generation of an effective collisionality, and the impact of these processes on magnetic-field amplification in the ``kinematic'' phase.
 It uses $504^3$ cells, $N_\mr{ppc}=216$ particles per cell, $\Omegaio\tcorr=16$, $\eta_\mr{Ohm}/\vao\dio=12.7$, and $\eta_\mr{H}/\vao\dio^3=13800$.
 The latter two parameters correspond to $\mr{Rm}_2\approx{3.2}\times10^4$ and $\mr{Rm}_4\approx{1.9}\times10^8$, where

 is a generalized magnetic Reynolds number for order-$h$ resistivity.
 The second run focuses on the ``nonlinear'' regime and the approach to saturation.
 It uses $\betaio=10^4$, $L/\rhoio=10$, $252^3$ cells, and $N_\mr{ppc}=216$.
 These parameters ensure that $\rhoi$ is well resolved, even in the saturated state in which $\betai{M^2}\sim{1}$ is anticipated.
 To maximize scale separation, only hyper-resistivity is used in this run, with $\eta_\mr{H}/\vao\dio^3=6$ ($\mr{Rm}_4\approx{1.1}\times{10^7}$).
+The viscosity, and thus the Reynolds number $\mr{Re}$, is determined self-consistently by wave-particle interactions and is not an input parameter as in the MHD dynamo.
 In both runs, the plasma starts well magnetized; a separate publication will focus on the transition between the unmagnetized and magnetized regimes.

 In what follows, $\langle\,\cdot\,\rangle$ ($\langle\,\cdot\,\rangle_\mr{p}$) denotes a box (particle) average.